dkolpakov2/kc-ldap-integration/README-KC.md

 =============================================================================
 🔹 1.
 What "App Context" Usually Means in AKS
 In AKS (or Kubernetes in general), application context can refer to:
-   - Kubernetes Context: The kubectl context that tells which AKS cluster/namespace you’re operating in.
+   - Kubernetes Context: The kubectl context that tells which AKS cluster/namespace we’re operating in.

   - Application Deployment Context: The runtime environment and configuration that  app (e.g., Keycloak) runs with.

-  - Helm Release Context: Values and overrides you pass to Helm to customize deployment.
+  - Helm Release Context: Values and overrides we pass to Helm to customize deployment.
 =============

 🔹 2.
 Kubernetes Context in AKS
-  If you have multiple clusters, kubectl must know which AKS cluster to talk to.
+  If we have multiple clusters, kubectl must know which AKS cluster to talk to.
 Check  contexts:
     kubectl config get-contexts
 Switch context:
     kubectl config use-context <aks-cluster-name>

-If you don’t have the AKS context locally, fetch it: az aks get-credentials -g <resource-group> -n <aks-cluster-name>
+If we don’t have the AKS context locally, fetch it: az aks get-credentials -g <resource-group> -n <aks-cluster-name>
 =============

 🔹 3.
 Application Context for Keycloak in AKS
-  When you deploy Keycloak in AKS (via Helm chart or custom manifests), you define context through:
+  When we deploy Keycloak in AKS (via Helm chart or custom manifests), we define context through:

 ## Namespace
   >> kubectl create namespace keycloak